1992 Pacific typhoon season: Tropical Storm Nina

-Typhoon Omar (Lusing)
+Super Typhoon Omar (Lusing)

 Typhoon Omar originated into a tropical disturbance on August 20.
 On those days, the basin saw the dissipation of 2 tropical cyclones and another two more cyclones that begin their extratropical transition.
 The system intensified, prompting JMA and JTWC to name the Tropical depression 15W.
 15W tracked westward, and it intensified to a tropical storm then was named Omar by the JMA.
 Omar begin to track westward, causing the outflow of Tropical Storm Polly to shear the system and slowing intensification.
 Then JTWC noticed that the wind shear can weaken Omar.
 The two storms furthered apart, allowing a ridge to develop between them.
 This caused Omar to drift slowly on the north, and because of the decreasing wind shear, Omar resumed strengthening.
 The storm later resumed its west-northwest track.
 On August 27, JTWC designed the storm as a typhoon, developing an eye.
 On August 28, Omar rapidly intensified and it made landfall on Guam with maximum sustained winds with 195 km/h.
 On August 29, the storm reached its peak intensity with 10 min. sustained winds of 185 km/h and the lowest pressure of 920 mbar.
 This intensity remained for 24 hours before it weakened.
 However, JTWC estimated 1 min. winds at 240 km/h.
 Two days later, Omar entered the PAR and PAGASA assigned the local name Lusing.
 On September 3, Omar weakened into a tropical storm by JMA, but JTWC maintained the storm at the typhoon strength.
 The storm still tracked westward, then made landfall on east coast of Taiwan.
 Then it made its final landfall near Fujian in Eastern China on September 5.
 Then it degenerated to a tropical depression before turning west-southwest.
 Then it moved on southern China as a weak system, dissipating on September 9 on northern Vietnam.

 Typhoon Omar was a destructive storm to Guam, causing over a foot of rain there, amounting to $702 million in damage (2008 USD) and a death.
 In Taiwan, the storm caused 2 deaths and heavy rainfall, which warranted the name's retirement.
 The name Omar was replaced with Oscar which was first used in the 1995 season.